jrhodkinson/jrhodkinson.github.io/_posts/2020-08-09-tolerate-imperfection.markdown

 Your unease is unfounded and more akin to that of the junior engineer or student.
 Always account for the possibility that your intuition is wrong.

-Rewriting a junior engineer's code is demoralising.
+Rewriting a junior engineer's code demoralises.
 If a junior has done something that isn't right, don't take it upon yourself to rewrite it.
 First, decide if something needs to be done.
 Maybe it doesn't.